A relatively small country in northwest Europe, densely populated and highly industrialized.

 Belgium produces over 500 varieties of beer.
 The Trappist beer of the Abbey of Westvleteren has consistently been rated the world’s best beer.
 Like other European countries in medieval times, beers were brewed in a huge variety of ways with many different ingredients, apart from the standard water, malted barley, hops and yeast many herbs and spices were used.
 This activity was often done by monasteries, each developing its particular sort.

-For some reason uniquely in Belgium many of these monasteries survived almost into modern times, and the process was handed over to a local commercial brewer if the monastery closed.
+For some reason uniquely in Belgium, many of these monasteries survived almost into modern times, and the process was handed over to a local commercial brewer if the monastery closed.
 These beers are called Abbey beers and there are hundreds and hundreds with a range of complex tastes.
 Less than 10 of the original monasteries still make beer, this according to traditional methods going back to the Middle Ages.
-These monasteries make Trappist ales and in order to carry this badge of honour the monastery has to abide to strict rules regarding only using the best natural ingredients and only traditional, non-mechanised brewing processes.
+These monasteries make Trappist ales and in order to carry this badge of honour the monastery has to abide by strict rules regarding only using the best natural ingredients and only traditional, non-mechanised brewing processes.
 These amazingly rich and complex beers are truly artisan products in that sense, and can confidently be considered the best in the world.